surajpowar/calcutool/README.md

 # Calcutool
-The program will help you take derivatives and integrations of functions.
+The module will help you take derivatives and integrations of functions.

 You need to install Python 3 as the scripts were written in Python 3.9.7.
 The installation guide for downloading and installing python can be found on the official website https://www.python.org/downloads/.